plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 This also leads Plausible development to be focused on fast, simple to use and easy to understand solutions.
 If we can release a feature that is obvious and it just works, it will lead to a higher level of customer satisfaction and no difference in support volume.

-The product itself being minimal and easy to use makes it possible for us to serve thousands of customers and new trials without being overwhelmed with customer support.
+The product itself being minimal and easy to use makes it possible for us to serve thousands of customers and new trials without being overwhelmed with messages.

 ## An up-to-date and detailed documentation is a must